darrenldl/blockyarchive/BLKAR_SPECS.md

      - OUTDIR = output directory specified
      - UID    = uid of the block in hex (uppercase)

-   - the original bytes in the file is used, that is, the output block bytes are not generated from scratch by rsbx
+   - the original bytes in the file is used, that is, the output block bytes are not generated from scratch by blkar
-2. User is expected to attempt to decode the rescued data in OUTDIR using the rsbx decode command
+2. User is expected to attempt to decode the rescued data in OUTDIR using the blkar decode command

 ## Show workflow